paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 > the database has a training set of 60,000 examples, and a test set of 10,000 examples.
 > at our planet and its environment for the ultimate benefit of all European citizens.
 > It is a subset of a larger set available from NIST.
-> The digist have been size-normalized and centered in a fixed-size image.
+> The digits have been size normalized and centered in a fixed-size image.
 {:  .comment}

 # FILES FORMAT